 Too often, food becomes the villain in a bad B-movie.
 It tempts you.
-It controls you.
-It even laughs at you.
+It controls you, even laughs at you.
+Food is a “foe”.

 So you run to the nearest stationary bike, begging it to save you from the evil food villain.
 And you pedal like mad… or you do extra workouts all week… or you starve yourself for a day…

 And next week the vicious cycle starts all over again.
 And you go to bed miserable, thinking, “I really messed up on my diet today.
 I’ll try again tomorrow.”

 Because then you have this conversation in your head:

 “No… I can’t try tomorrow because of that big lunch event at the office.
 I won’t eat any breakfast or dinner to make up for all the food I know I’ll eat at the party, and I’ll get back on the bandwagon again the day after.

 “But wait, the day after is Friday and we’re going out with the Smiths to dinner.
 I’ll have to get back on the bandwagon on Saturday”.

 “Oh, wait.
 Even if I eat well on Saturday, there’s a soccer family potluck on Sunday afternoon.
 I promised to bring dessert and everyone is expecting me to bring the pistachio cake recipe they all love.
 And I hate to make it and not eat some of it… I’ll just have to get back on the bandwagon on Monday…”